cambrozak/bpl001/doc/syllabus.md

-This course takes a holistic approach to learning styles by using broad top-down approach to the overall subject and a hands-on laboratory setting to fill in bottom-up details on select problems.
+This course takes a holistic approach to learning styles by using broad top-down approach to the overall subject and a hands-on laboratory setting to fill in bottom-up details with applicable exercises.

 This approach enables students to engage all learning modes, learn by discovery and be effective with the technology immediately.